follow James Russell on these social networks

 James Russell Lingerfelt writes inspirational, romantic realism.
-Raised on a cattle ranch in a north Alabama town of 750 people, he was an average student in high school and enjoyed literature, gravitating toward the writings of Thoreau and Longfellow.
-He also played basketball and served in the student government.
+Raised on a cattle ranch in a north Alabama town of 750 people, he was an average student in high school but excelled in literature, gravitating toward the writings of Thoreau, Emerson, and Longfellow.
+He also played point guard on the varsity basketball team and served in the student government.

 He attended college through a theatre scholarship, acting in the Broadway musicals Annie and Big River.
 He worked as an extra in Dawson's Creek (starring Joshua Jackson, Katie Holmes, James Van Der Beek) and Tim Burton's Big Fish (Ewan McGregor, Steve Buscemi, Danny DeVito).
 He paid his way through college working as a bookkeeper at his hometown bank and on the college maintenance crew, scrubbing toilets and mopping floors.
 Having a close relationship with his parents and brother, he later transferred in-state to Auburn University where he and his brother were roommates.

 At Auburn, Lingerfelt completed a BA in Marriage & Family Counseling with independent studies in 19th century British Literature, and he participated in the student government.
 He also joined the university lacrosse team and they won two consecutive conference championships.
 Lingerfelt volunteered with international humanitarian organizations during his summers, which included relief work in Jamaica and Romania, medical teams in Mexico, and a homeless men's soup kitchen in Scotland.